Its-LALOL/Discord-Webhook-Flooder/README.md

 # Discord-Webhook-Flooder
-A program for flooding messages using webhooks
+A program for flooding messages using webhooks [GUI]

 # 🌟 Features 🌟
 - Very fast